 Discover the simple joy and focus of paper folding.
 Where could it bring you?

 Normally transient, boredom helps guide and motivates us to do something else, to make changes or simply to get up and move somewhere else.
 We may not even be aware of it but where confined, people can quickly become bored and frustrated.
 Time can start to go slowly.
-At home or at work we usually find things to do, but once in hospital options for adults are lacking.
+At home or at work we usually find things to do, but once confined in hospital, or during lockdown options for adults can be lacking.
 Few can focus on reading.
 Time is precious, and opportunities to combat boredom and moments of joy can be so appreciated.

 Understanding boredom briefly Dr Lizzie Burns – A two page summary of some of the latest relevant thoughts from research can be downloaded.
 Much more to come!